awhigham9/Inliner/README.md

 ### Inlining Algorithm

 The core process of inlining Verilog modules is handled by the `Inliner` class found in inliner.py.
-This process was divided into a series of methods, each completing a step in the process.
+The method `Inliner.inline()` encapsulates this algorithm, but in fact the algorithm is divided into a series of three distinct steps, each completed by a method call within `inline()`.
 Labeled by their method name, the three steps are as follows:

 1. `Inliner._index`